-2.1 Lead improvements to canopy cover and green infrastructure in the city Squares to enhance climate resilience within the City, with a focus on reducing urban heat island effects (SPP 2.14).
+- 2.1 Lead improvements to canopy cover and green infrastructure in the Adelaide Park Lands and City Squares to enhance climate resilience within the city, with a focus on reducing urban heat island effects (Supports the delivery of State Planning Policy (SPP) 2.14). - 2.2 Lead the enhancement of urban biodiversity across the city through native plantings and habitat restoration projects in the Adelaide Park Lands and city streets (SPP 4.3 & 4.4).

-- 2.2 Lead the provision of pedestrian priority crossings and cycling infrastructure to improve accessibility to city Squares (SPP 11.5). - 2.3 Lead the analysis of options for adjustments to north-south through traffic for city Squares, to enable improved pedestrian access to the squares (SPP 11.1 & 11.4). - 2.4 Facilitate the expansion of public open space around the city Squares through the removal of slip lanes and side-roads, and adjustments to on-street car parking (SPP11.4).
+- 2.3 Lead the provision of pedestrian priority crossings and cycling infrastructure to improve accessibility to the Adelaide Park Lands and the City Squares (SPP 11.5). - 2.4 Lead the analysis of options for adjustments to north-south through traffic for City Squares, to enable improved pedestrian access to the City Squares (SPP 11.1 & 11.4). - 2.5 Facilitate the expansion of public open space around the City Squares through the removal of slip lanes and side-roads, and adjustments to on-street car parking (SPP 11.4).

-- 2.5 Facilitate a better balance of play, relaxation, and recreation with efficient vehicle movement around city Squares (SPP 2.10 & 11.4). - 2.6 Activate the Squares through enhancing the programming and amenity of each square to accommodate flexible, adaptable and diverse recreational activites.
+- 2.6 Facilitate a better balance of play, relaxation, and recreation with efficient vehicle movement around City Squares (SPP 2.10 & 11.4). - 2.7 Activate the Squares through the programming and amenity of each City Square to accommodate flexible, adaptable and diverse recreational activites. - 2.8 Facilitate provision of a diverse range of local open spaces in the Adelaide Park Lands to support our growing population (SPP 2.13).

-2.7 Lead public infrastructure provision to improve neighbourhood amenity that stimulates housing growth, with a focus on neighbourhoods which have high growth potential.
-(SPP 6.2 & 6.3).
+- 2.9 Lead public infrastructure provision to improve neighbourhood amenity and access to open space that stimulates housing growth, with a focus on neighbourhoods which have high growth potential (SPP 6.2 & 6.3). - 2.10 Lead changes to the Planning and Design Code that facilitate development that positively contributes to the public realm and open space provision through inclusion of active street frontages, plazas, green roofs and balconies (SPP 2.10).